The Declarative Skeleton That Cut Code by ~40%

 These constraints sound good in theory.
 In practice, the first few migrations were painful.
 Engineers pushed back on the loss of flexibility, edge cases exposed gaps in the framework, and I spent more time refining the API than I'd planned.
 But once the early surfaces landed, something shifted.
 Engineers stopped fighting the framework and started requesting migrations for their own features.

 Testing got dramatically easier.
-The framework layer sits at roughly 89% coverage, and because every feature is built on that foundation, the hard parts (diffing, state management, navigation) are already tested.
-Feature-level tests can focus on the interesting question: is the data transformation correct?
-Not: does the table view animate properly?
+The framework layer sits at coverage approaching 90%, and because every feature is built on that foundation, the hard parts (diffing, state management, navigation) are already tested.
+Feature-level tests can focus on the interesting question: is the data transformation correct, not does the table view animate properly.

 The Hard Part